-Tim Hortons is testing vegan breakfast sandwiches in Canada.
+Updated June 12, 2019.
+Tim Hortons is launching three meat-free breakfast sandwiches across Canada.

-The iconic Canadian fast-food joint is testing vegan breakfast sandwiches featuring Beyond Meat’s sausage patties at a select 60 restaurants across Toronto this week.
-The test includes two options — the Beyond Meat breakfast sandwich and Beyond Meat Farmers Wrap — as well as the vegan breakfast sandwiches, priced at $4.39; the wrap will be $4.99.
+The iconic Canadian fast-food joint announced on Wednesday that it is launching breakfast sandwiches featuring Beyond Meat’s vegan sausage patties following a successful trial at 60 Toronto locations last May.
+The nationwide roll-out includes three options — the Beyond Meat Breakfast Sandwich, Beyond Meat Farmers Wrap, and the Beyond Meat Vegan Sandwich.

 Hancock noted that Tim Hortons worked with Beyond Meat for over a year to develop its new meat-free menu items.

 “We’re going to be able to bring this type of product to more guests than even our competitors are,” Hancock continued. “…There’s folks who want these kinds of alternative protein … but don’t currently necessarily have access to it.”